Migration data relevant for the COVID-19 pandemic

 Access to healthcare

-An analysis of Migration Governance Indicators (MGI) assessments conducted between 2018 and 2020, pre-COVID-19 pandemic, found that countries provide migrants with varying degrees of access to government-funded health services depending on their migratory status.
-The analysis, which covered 51 countries, showed that a third of these countries provide the same access to health care to both citizens and migrants, regardless of their migratory status.
+An analysis of Migration Governance Indicators (MGI) assessments conducted between 2018 and 2021 in 84 countries found that these countries provide migrants with varying degrees of access to government-funded health services depending on their migratory status.
+The analysis showed that a third of these countries provide the same access to health care to both citizens and migrants, regardless of their migratory status.
 In half of the countries surveyed, equal access to health care is contingent on migratory status.
-Moreover, 12 per cent of the countries provide migrants with access to some health services only, including emergency health care (IOM, 2019; and Milan and Cunnoosamy, 2020).
+Moreover, 12 per cent of the countries provide migrants with access to some health services only, including emergency health care.
 In most cases, there are no limitations to access to private health care or insurance.

 Analysis of migration-related data from the United Nations Twelfth Inquiry among Governments on Population and Development - another effort to collect data on SDG target 10.7.2 - also shows that migrants' access to health services can depend on migratory status.
 The Inquiry, which collected data on 111 countries between late 2018 and early 2019, found that more than three quarters (86 per cent) of governments provide essential and emergency health care to all non-nationals, regardless of their migratory status, while 8 per cent indicate that they provide such services only to those whose status is regular.